watchthehit/btfree/documentation/DeveloperGuide.md

 The app uses the "Serene Recovery" color scheme as defined in `documentation/ColorScheme.md`.

-### Color System
+## Color Systems

-The application uses the BFColors system for all color management:

-**BFColors** (`BetFreeApp/Assets/BFColors.swift`): The primary color system with full light/dark mode support, featuring:
+The BetFree app uses a modern, semantic color system called `BFColors` that provides:

-- Semantic color naming (e.g., `primary`, `secondary`, `accent`)
+- ✅ Semantic and functional color naming (e.g., `textPrimary`, `background`, `success`)
-- Functional color naming (e.g., `success`, `warning`, `error`)
-- Automatic light/dark mode adaptation
+- ✅ Automatic light/dark mode adaptation
+- ✅ Consistent color palette across the entire app
-- Gradient generators (e.g., `brandGradient()`, `primaryGradient()`)
+- ✅ Gradient generators for common UI patterns
+- ✅ Opacity and tint variations

-#### Migration Status
+### Migration Status

-We have completed the migration of most components to the BFColors system:
-- ✅ All Priority 1 Components (ReminderSettingsView, ProgressView, etc.)
-- ✅ All Priority 2 Components (EnhancedOnboardingView, BFButton, BFCard)
+The migration from the legacy `BFTheme` system to `BFColors` is now complete:

-- ✅ All Priority 3 Components (BFOnboardingIllustrations, Shared Components)
+- ✅ All Priority 1, 2, and 3 components have been migrated
-- 🔄 Currently implementing the `BFTypography` system to replace `BFTheme.Typography`
+- ✅ All typography has been migrated to the new `BFTypography` system

-**All new development should use BFColors and BFTypography exclusively.**

-> Note: The legacy BFTheme system has been deprecated and will be removed once the typography migration is complete.
+- ✅ The legacy `BFTheme` system has been removed

+### Typography System

+The app uses a dedicated typography system called `BFTypography` that provides:

+- Consistent text styles across the app
+- Size variations for different contexts
+- Semantic naming (title, headline, body, caption, button)
+- Convenience modifiers for SwiftUI Text components

+### Updating Colors

+If you need to edit color definitions, see `documentation/ColorScheme.md` for details.

 ## Typography System